In winter and spring (July to November) the route over Avalanche Peak is avalanche prone. Do not travel this route during heavy snow conditions.

 Towards the bottom this long scree narrows before fanning out.
 From here you can see Crow Hut on the true right bank of Crow River.

 Follow the riverbed downstream for 20 minutes to the hut.
 If the river is high, look for a crossing as far above the hut as possible.
 The 10-bunk hut stands in a clearing on a terrace at the bush edge.
 The Crow face of Rolleston at the head of the valley is a popular winter climbing route.

 The name Crow was inspired by the sighting of a South Island kōkako (orange-wattled crow) during an 1865 exploration of the area.
 Last seen in the park in the 1930s, this bird is probably extinct.

 From Crow Hut, follow the river down on the true right bank.
 The route alternates between easy riverbank travel and sections of marked track in the bush, where the river runs close to the bank.
 About 15 min downstream from the hut is an active rockfall area.
 Cross it quickly, but with appropriate caution.

 Cross Crow River where it opens out before joining the Waimakariri River.
 Then cut the corner on a marked track through a flat tongue of beech forest to the grassy Waimakariri flats.

 If Crow River is not easily crossed, travel further downstream to where it joins Waimakariri River.
 There is no track this way but crossing may be possible where the river widens.

-The second lower river crossing may present more difficulty under some conditions.
+The second lower river crossing may present some difficulty under some conditions.
 In these circumstances it is possible to traverse the huge scrub-covered fan (Turkey Flat) opposite the Crow confluence to join the marked track that climbs above the river and descends to the road bridge at Bealey on SH73.

-If the Waimakariri River is high or in flood you must find a safe place to wait for river levels to drop.
+Warning: If the Waimakariri River is high or in flood you must find a safe place to wait for river levels to drop.